Politics has been added to My Courses

 First Year

 You will focus on the government and politics of the UK and core and optional political ideologies such as liberalism, socialism, conservatism and anarchism.
 You will consider important concepts such as democracy, power and influence.
 You will learn how Parliament works and why some are now calling for big changes to the system.
-As we analyse the 2019 General Election and Post-Brexit and Post-Covid UK, we will ask ourselves what future the two main parties have, whether Scotland will achieve an independence referendum in the UK post Brexit, what the long term impact of Covid-19 will be, and whether 16 year olds should get the vote.
-A fascinating part of the course is the questioning of an MP or a peer that takes place yearly when we either visit the Houses of Parliament in Westminster or welcome politicians into our classrooms.

 Second Year

 During your second year you will study the government and politics of the USA and engage in comparative politics with the UK.
-You will explore the nature of the American Constitution, the ideology of America’s political parties, the influence of pressure groups, voting behaviour, the power of the president, and the role of race and ethnic politics.
+You will explore the nature of the American Constitution, the ideology of America’s political parties, the influence of pressure groups, voting behaviour, the power of the President, and the role of race and ethnic politics.
 We will analyse the 2020 election and explore the Trump phenomenon, and why there has been a collapse of centrist politics in the USA.

-Specification – Edexcel (Pearson) Units of study (each unit represents 33.3% of the overall exam award)
+Specification – Edexcel (Pearson) units of study (each unit represents 33.3% of the overall exam award)

 Unit 1: Politics of the UK